Bank of England wrong-foots markets, keeps rates on hold | Business

 "The question is why has the governor sounded so hawkish over the last couple of months when in speech after speech he has clearly nudged market expectations higher," Paul O'Connor, head of the multi-asset team at Janus Henderson, said.
 The BoE's cautious approach comes a day after the U.S. Federal Reserve said on Wednesday that it would start scaling back its bond-buying programme this month, a precursor to its first rate increase which investors expect in mid-2022.

-The European Central Bank has been more explicit about its determination to keep stimulus flowing into the euro zone economy.
+The European Central Bank has been more explicit about its determination to keep the stimulus flowing.
 Its President Christine Lagarde said on Wednesday that the ECB was very unlikely to raise rates next year.
-On Thursday, the BoE said the MPC voted 6-3 in favour of allowing its government bond-buying programme to reach its full size of 875 billion pounds.
-Catherine Mann joined Ramsden and Saunders to scale back that part of the BoE's stimulus programme.
+On Thursday, the BoE said the MPC voted 6-3 to let its government bond-buying programme reach its full size of 875 billion pounds.
+Catherine Mann joined Ramsden and Saunders to scale back that part of the bank's stimulus programme.

 Including its 20 billion pounds of corporate bond holdings - which this month will start to be reinvested in greener debt - the total asset purchase target remained at 895 billion pounds.
 "VALUE IN WAITING"